jdolinschi/tagger/README.md

 I will update these regularly as I come up with them or find them out there being used.
 Might want to cut down on the artists list though if you'd like since there's a lot of them!
 Could organize it, for example, by type of artist:
 >fantasy-artists.txt
 >sci-fi-artists.txt

-And so on.
-If you want to save a file but not have the tags inside added to the ui, move the file to the folder `unused_tags`.
-It will simply not be read.
-Added the ability to ignore tags within text files by adding a `#` to the start of the tag in the file.
-Example:
-`#90 mm`
-`# 90 mm`
-will both be ignored and not shown in the ui.

 ![what it looks like in the web ui](https://user-images.githubusercontent.com/25022792/194760728-52641034-bb48-476b-9f18-88e555c5662a.jpg)